maksimil/Polinom/README.md

 # Polinom

-Thats not a nruh moment, thats a bruh minute
+Thats not a bruh moment, thats a bruh minute